 I highly recommend taking any opportunity to observe Thaipusam.
 Those outside the Tamil community are generally welcome to witness and photograph the festival.
 Just be prepared to take off your shoes if you would like to enter the temples, and maintain a respectful distance when taking photos.

-To those who participated in Thaipusam, I hope Lord Subramaniam grants you many favours!
+To those who participated in Thaipusam, I hope Lord Subramaniam makes all your good wishes come true!

 Peace, love & inspiring travels,